 Blanc De Blanc

-Champagne is a white sparkling wine, and many types of champagne can be made from darker grapes.
+Champagne is a white sparkling wine, and many types of champagne and sparkling wines can be made from darker grapes.
 In fact, it’s the norm in the Champagne region.
-There are three main grape varieties used in Champagne production: Pinot Noir, Pinot Meunier, both “black” grape varieties, and Chardonnay, a light-skinned grape (Pinot Gris, Pinot Blanc, Arban and Pti Meslier are also allowed, but are part of the planted vineyards).
-Dark skinned grapes are simply lightly pressed so that the skins do not bleed in the juice and the skins are quickly separated.
+There are three main different grape varieties used in Champagne production: Pinot Noir, Pinot Meunier, both “black” grape varieties, and Chardonnay, a light-skinned grape (Pinot Gris, Pinot Blanc, Arban and Pti Meslier are also allowed, but are part of the planted vineyards).
+Dark skinned grapes are simply lightly pressed so that the skins do not bleed in the juice and the skins are quickly separated making them ideal for this type of sparkline wine.
+This process of removing the skins is called the Saignée method and involves the removal (bleeding off or draining off) of a proportion of juice from a tank of crushed red grapes.

 Blanc champagne uses only light-skinned grapes, usually 100% Chardonnay, although there is a small subsection of producers who produce all or part of the champagne from lesser-known grape varieties.
 Noir Blanc is produced using Pinot Noir and/or Pinot Meunier, and although the champagne look may be quite similar, the use of different varieties means that noir Blanc will taste very different from noir Blanc, and noir Blanc may also taste very different from noir Blanc.

 In general, blan de noir will be a little lighter and drier, while blan de noir will show a little more body and fruit pulp.
-The noir blan, made entirely from Pinot Noir, will be a little stronger than that made from a mixture of Pinot Noir and Pinot Menieu.
-After all, there are many variables beyond the grapes that determine the taste of the bottle.
-100% Chardonnay blanc bottles from two different manufacturers can have significantly different flavors.
+The noir blan, made entirely from Pinot grapes, will be a little stronger than that made from a mixture of Pinot and Pinot Menieu.
+After all, there are many variables beyond the grapes that determine the taste of the bottle, especially when we talk about vintage champagne and non vintage champagne.
+100% Chardonnay blanc bottles from two different champagne producers can have significantly different flavors.